andrewquang512/practice-backend/README.md

 The Family Tree can Copy/Paste a Family json text or Upload a Family json file to preview the Family Tree with the Simpson.json as the sample json file

-The Family Tree cannot edit on the diagram
+The Family Tree cannot edit on the diagram nor seach the tree